KathrynShea/movie_saga/INSTRUCTIONS.md

 ### Relationships
 Genres can be applied to many different movies.
 Movies can have multiple genres.
 This is Many-to-Many!
 Junction Table time!

-We've given you the database complete with a junction table for `movies_genres`.
-There is test data that you can add to if you like, as what we've given you is just genres for Avatar and Beauty and the Beast.
+We've given you the database complete with a junction table and data for `movies_genres`.

 ### Movies
 We've added some movie posters in the `public/images` folder, and the database is set up to use them.
 If you want your own posters, you'll want to add the files there!

+---

 ## Feature List